thomasWeise/texgit_tex/README.md

 If your main document was stored as `article.tex`, you would build it using (at least) the three following steps:

 1. `pdflatex article`
-2. `python3 -m texgit.aux article`
+2. `python3 -m texgit.run article`
 3. `pdflatex article`

 ## 3. Files